 Lasting powers of attorney are legal documents which need to be registered before the attorney can act.
-Here authority is given to the attorney when you are no longer able to make your own decisions, perhaps as a result of an accident or health problems.
 Separate lasting powers of attorney cover both property & affairs and health & welfare.

 No one will be able to immediately deal with your property and affairs if you become mentally incapable of doing so.
 Instead a lengthy and expensive procedure will have to be followed to put a deputy in place who can then act on your behalf.
 You will have no choice as to who this deputy is and your assets will be frozen until they are appointed.
 If you run your own business this means that wages cannot be paid or your contracts completed.

 Yes.
 You can appoint anyone you wish as long as they are over 18 and not bankrupt or an undischarged bankrupt.
 You can choose as many attorneys as you want and have them either agreeing all decisions or some acting alone.
 You can also appoint attorneys separately to deal with specific parts of your affairs.